BehatExtension/DoctrineDataFixturesExtension/README.md

 when **lifetime** is set to "scenario", data fixtures are reloaded between scenarios (i.e., increased test isolation at the expense of increased run time).

-When **autoload** is true, the DoctrineDataFixtures extension will load the data fixtures for all registered bundles (similar to `app/console doctrine:fixtures:load`).
+When **autoload** is true, the extension will load the data fixtures for registered bundles.
+Please note that only fixtures stored in the folder `/DataFixtures/ORM` of the bundles are loaded.
+If you want to load fixtures tagged with `doctrine.fixture.orm`, you must enable the bundle `BehatExtension\DoctrineDataFixturesExtension\Bundle\BehatDoctrineDataFixturesExtensionBundle` in your test `AppKernel` class.

 When **fixtures** is set, the DoctrineDataFixtures extension will load the specified fixture classes.